christophergarthwood/appdevstig_docs/Template_014_SoftwareDevelopmentLifecycleStandard.md

  4. Keep it simple.
 Keep the design as simple and small as possible.
 Complex designs increase the likelihood that errors will be made in their implementation, configuration, and use.
 Additionally, the effort required to achieve an appropriate level of assurance increases dramatically as security mechanisms become more complex.

  5. Default deny.
 Base access decisions on permission rather than exclusion.
-This means that, by default, access is denied and the protection scheme identifies conditions under which access is permitted.
+This means that, by default, access is denied, and the protection scheme identifies conditions under which access is permitted.

  6. Adhere to the principle of least privilege.
 Every process should execute with the least set of privileges necessary to complete the job.
 Any elevated permission should be held for a minimum time.
-This approach reduces the opportunities an attacker has to execute arbitrary code with elevated privileges. ***This system was designed to support only a basic user account with appropriate access to file system areas designated in teh configuration file.***
+This approach reduces the opportunities an attacker must execute arbitrary code with elevated privileges. ***This system was designed to support only a basic user account with appropriate access to file system areas designated in the configuration file.***

  7. Sanitize data sent to other systems.
 Sanitize all data passed to complex subsystems such as command shells, relational databases, and commercial off-the-shelf components.
-Attackers may be able to invoke unused functionality in these components through the use of SQL, command, or other injection attacks.
+Attackers may be able to invoke unused functionality in these components using SQL, command, or other injection attacks.
 This is not necessarily an input validation problem because the complex subsystem being invoked does not understand the context in which the call is made.
 Because the calling process understands the context, it is responsible for sanitizing the data before invoking the subsystem. ***All user supplied input is validated for erroneous characters.***

  8. Practice defense in depth.
 Manage risk with multiple defensive strategies, so that if one layer of defense turns out to be inadequate, another layer of defense can prevent a security flaw from becoming an exploitable vulnerability and/or limit the consequences of a successful exploit.
 For example, combining secure programming techniques with secure runtime environments should reduce the likelihood that vulnerabilities remaining in the code at deployment time can be exploited in the operational environment.